The nutty flavour of the buckwheat makes a nice combination with the smoked salmon.

 - Repeat the operation with the remaing batter.

-- Garnish each pancake with soy preparation, smoked salmon and dill, then serve.
+- Garnish each pancake with yogurt, smoked salmon and dill.
+Serve 2 pancakes per person.

 Nutrition Facts Table